PerStirpes/heap/catch.md

 Meet Your Users
 See each one of your users, along with every action they've taken.
 Segment users behaviorally, or attach your own metadata to them.

+Your Retroactive Analytics Warehouse
+Direct SQL access to your retroactive Heap data.
+Automatically managed for you in Redshift.
+No ETL required.